lisamateane/thuto-college-network/02-design/assumptions.md

 ## Justification for VLAN trunking design

-Two switches were used specifically to give a genuine demonstrable use case for 802.1Q trunking between switches, as required by the assigned networking challenge.
+Two switches were used specifically to give a genuine demonstrable use case for 802.1Q trunking between switches as required by the assigned networking challenge.